Star Wars Skeleton Crew with Jude Law has me praising the Disney gods

 Disney+ has managed to mostly appease the original fan base while also growing a new one.
 Its Galaxy Edge theme-park creations in both Disneyland and Disney World are incredible and the latest live action adventure hotel, Star Wars: Galactic Starcruiser might be eye-wateringly expensive but that doesn't stop me dreaming of going – even if I'm in my forties.

 So, hats off to Disney for another eagerly awaited series.
-I've not been as locked into the Star Wars universe since I was five and running around in a karate outfit claiming to be Luke Skywalker.
+I've not been as invested in the Star Wars universe since I was five and running around in a karate outfit claiming to be Luke Skywalker.
 This is the way.